cloudquery/cloudquery/README.md

 ## Why CloudQuery?

-- **Open source**: Extensible plugin architecture.
-Contribute to our official plugins or develop your own with CloudQuery SDK.
 - **Blazing fast**: CloudQuery is optimized for performance, utilizing the excellent Go concurrency model with light-weight goroutines.
 - **Deploy anywhere**: CloudQuery plugins are single-binary executables and can be deployed and run anywhere.
+- **Open source**: Language-agnostic, extensible plugin architecture using [Apache Arrow](https://arrow.apache.org/): develop your own plugins in Go, Python, Java or JavaScript using the [CloudQuery SDK](https://docs.cloudquery.io/docs/developers/creating-new-plugin).
 - **Pre-built queries**: CloudQuery maintains a number of out-of-the-box security and compliance policies for cloud infrastructure.
-- **Eliminate data silos**: Eliminate data silos across your organization, unifying data between security, infrastructure, marketing and finance teams.
 - **Unlimited scale**: CloudQuery plugins are stateless and can be scaled horizontally on any platform, such as EC2, Kubernetes, batch jobs or any other compute.

 ## Use Cases